 The decision in Smith is a second, tentative step into the difficult area of genetics and family, but the duty contended by the claimants was a bridge too far in terms of developing a duty of care.
 The judiciary has historically been reticent to extend liability to third parties and those categories of claim that exist are hard fought, grudgingly conceded enclaves within tort.
 McKenna J’s reluctance to permit Smith to progress to full trial is not surprising, particularly given the scope of duty the claimant attempted to advance.
-The defendant relied heavily upon Nicol J’s judgment in ABC, and its allure to court and defendant is clear: ABC likewise concerned liability of medical practitioners to third parties, contention of a (supposedly) ‘novel’ duty, and a finding on policy grounds a duty was not fair, just and reasonable. these cases must not be equated lightlyritical distinctions between Smith and ABC must be reiterated.
+The defendant relied heavily upon Nicol J’s judgment in ABC, and its allure to court and defendant is clear: ABC likewise concerned liability of medical practitioners to third parties, contention of a (supposedly) ‘novel’ duty, and a finding on policy grounds a duty was not fair, just and reasonable.
+Nicol J’s decision has subsequently been overturned by the Court of Appeal, who considered the claimant’s case arguable and remitted it for trial.
+Irwin LJ (with whom Underhill and Gloster LJJ agreed) sought to distinguish X and D because the ‘decisive considerations’ in those cases were matters of policy in respect of vulnerable children.
+He further rejected that a duty to disclose is inconsistent with the incremental development of the common law, stating the ‘ambit and content of the duty of care … has long been a matter of common law, developed by judicial decision.’
+Therefore McKenna J’s view in Smith that there is ‘no duty between a doctor/hospital and someone who is not a patient’ because it is a giant step that goes well beyond the current law does not appear sound.
+The Court of Appeal have clearly suggested such duties are arguable.
+It cannot therefore be said the claimant had no clear prospect of success in Smith.
+The striking out of the claim does not appear sustainable in the event of an appeal.

+However, it is important to note these cases must not be equated lightly.
+Critical distinctions between Smith and ABC must be reiterated.
 Smith concerned an omission in the treatment of the claimant’s second cousin: failure to conduct a VLCFA test.
 The duty contended by the claimants ran afoul of the scope of a doctor’s duty in respect of diagnosis and treatment affirmed in Boladz.
 However, the defendants’ articulation of duty as being to disclose a diagnosis is not as straightforward to reject and, although it is questionable whether it is engaged on the facts, it is worthy of further analysis.